 Artificial intelligence (AI) is rapidly reshaping cancer research — its use is exploding in biomedical research and health care, including across all dimensions of cancer research, where the potential applications for AI are vast.

-This free mini-symposium is a hybrid event open to UF researchers, faculty, students and trainees.
-It is hosted by the UF Health Cancer Center Division of Quantitative Sciences, the new Cancer AI Working Group and the UF Informatics Institute collaborative.
-Lunch and refreshments will be provided for in-person attendees.
+This free mini-symposium is open to UF researchers, faculty, students and trainees.
+It is hosted by the UF Health Cancer Center Division of Quantitative Sciences, the Cancer AI Working Group and the UF Health Cancer Center Biostatistics & Quantitative Sciences Shared Resource.
+Lunch and coffee will be provided to in-person attendees.

-If you have any questions, please contact Colette Cimino.
+If you have any questions, please contact Ken Thompson.

 See the agenda and featured speakers at AI Day for Cancer Research.